leppenen/leppenen.github.io/reading/index.md

 ## Lex Fridman Podcast episodes
-I must say I am enjoying the Lex Fridman podcast, which motivates me for many things (tbh for this webpage).
+I must say I am enjoying the Lex Fridman podcast 🎙️, which motivates me for many things (tbh for this webpage).
 I want to write a short review of each episode I liked.

 Then I asked myself: Why do I like some episodes and some do not?
-Well, the answer for me is trivial- because they are boring—boring people, boring questions, boring or annoying guests' voices.
+Well, the answer for me is trivial- because they are *boring*—*boring people, boring questions, boring or annoying guests' voices*.
 I was excited to listen to a 5-hour podcast about DeepSeek, even though it took me two weeks to finish it, and I didn't understand more than half of the technical details they were talking about.
 It was interesting for me!
 But I understand it could be the most boring task to do for a lot of people that I know.
-So, the point I am trying to make is that I like everything that is not boring for me 😄
+So, the point I am trying to make is that *I like everything that is not boring for me* 😄

 - *419: Sam Altman* So much hyped...
 Does he ever know where it is all going?
 I've heard about AGI from this podcast for the first time, and it could surely replace me.
-After this podcast, I defined the problem: How to be a post-ChatGPT theoretical physicist?
-I have my opinion and some ideas from my colleagues and friends.
+After this podcast, I defined the problem: **How to be a post-ChatGPT theoretical physicist?** I have my opinion and some ideas from my colleagues and friends.
 I may write about it more, and I'd be happy to discuss it with whoever is reading.
 - *459: DeepSeek, China, TSMC, Megacluster ...*
 - *442: Donald Trump Interview*
 - *234: Stephen Wolfram: Complexity*